WearyMench/WearyMench/README.md

 I am a 21 year old man looking to grow in the software development world.

-- 🌱 I’m currently learning typescript and C#/SQL
+- 🌱 I’m currently learning C# and SQL
 - 💬 Ask me about anything
 - 📫 How to reach me: adrian.mirabal07@gmail.com